mialkin/docs/databases/isolation-levels/isolation-levels-sql-server.md

 WHERE name = 'Alex';
 ```

-This will work and will show that the row was deleted:
+This will *not* block and will show that the row was deleted:

 ```sql
 -- T2